emilyselwood/RaspberryTelescope/README.md

 * /capture - actually captures an image and returns it to the browser.
 * /summary - returns the summary information from the camera.
 This can be useful for debugging whats going on.

-telescopecamara.c / .h (yes I know) contains all the code for interfacing with the camera.
+telescopecamera.c / .h contains all the code for interfacing with the camera.

 mongoose.c / .h all the code for the mongoose web server.